pablobarron7/SmartBat_Capstone_2022/README.md

   Download the SmartCricketBatOwnCode.ino file, along with the MCU libraries, and use both within Ardunio studio to flash desired ATmega328p microcontroller (make sure  MCU libraries are properly added to Arduino studio's directory after download to avoid any errors).
 Within the IMU Validation Plots folder are the results from several validation tests performed on the MPU-6050 inertial measurement unit, the plots prove the data recieved from the IMU is accurate, within some margin, to the expected results (raw data text files used to create plots are available within folder as well).

 POWER SUBSYSTEM:

+  The FinalPCB folder contains the EAGLE schematic and PCB board layout files for the project.
+The PCB contains the battery charging circuit and boost converter circuit  which distribute all the necessary power to the control system.
+The powersystem results folder contains results for the boost converter load test as well as results for the battery charging circuit.

 ML SUBSYSTEM: